hetvshah/bProductive/README.md

 * [emojis as favicons](https://css-tricks.com/emojis-as-favicons/)

 ### Todo
-* fix bug where currentUser.displayName is null just when the user immediately signs in
 * make calendar responsive
 * fix bug where time tracker display doesn't show when something else is clicked
 * time tracker sticky header perhaps?